 What makes a world-class documentary?
-Is it the topic and case studies?
-The fly on the wall realism and free-flowing discussion?
-Or the ability of filmmakers to reflect uncomfortable truths and glimmers of redemption and hope?
-The answer to these questions will, of course, differ for every viewer.
-But, for me, world-class documentaries reflect all of these traits and more.
-As filmmakers allow their subject/s to fly free of control; the intricate patterns of life unpicked and sewn back together.
-Boys State achieves just this, within a documentary that has you swinging from disappointment to hope; anger to sympathy and disgust to delight.
+Could it be the topic and the fly on the wall realism?
+Or maybe it’s the ability of filmmakers to reflect uncomfortable truths and glimmers of redemption and hope?
+Of course, the answer to these questions will differ for every viewer, but, for me, world-class documentaries reflect all of these traits and more.
+The best documentaries allow filmmakers to fly free of control as they reflect the intricate pattern of life before unpicking it and sewing it back together.
+Boys State achieves just this in a documentary that takes you from disappointment to hope, anger to sympathy and disgust to delight.

 If all this sounds like an emotional rollercoaster, it is!
-But Boys State also holds a fascinating and often uncomfortable mirror to masculinity, American values and political beliefs.
-Within a modern society built on social media, soundbites and instant popularity.
-The resulting journey, one of hope, disillusionment, class divide, triumph, rejection and nationhood.
+Boys State holds a fascinating and often uncomfortable mirror to themes of modern masculinity, American values and political beliefs.
+While at the same time, reflecting upon a society built on social media, soundbites and instant popularity.
+The result is a journey of hope, disillusionment, class divide, triumph, rejection and nationhood that is truly riveting.

-Boys State (like its equivalent Girls State) started in 1935, run by the American Legion as an entry into politics for young people.
-With states across the US, allowing 16 and 17-year-olds to engage in a summer political programme.
-The eager young conscripts supported in building a state legislature from parties to policies and the election of a Governor.
-However, the fact that this takes place in single-gender environments is somewhat baffling.
-The nuanced belief systems of boys and girls held apart as hormones run wild on a college campus.
-Equally, this plays to the continuing gender divide in politics, where men remain sadly dominant.
-However, let’s get back to the Boys State of summer 2018 in Texas.
-With over 1000 hormonal and confident young men having arrived in a bubble of excitement, bravado, arrogance and apprehension.
+Boys State (like its equivalent Girls State) started in 1935 as an American Legion organised entry into politics for young people.
+Here US states sent passionate young people aged 16 and 17 to a political summer camp to home their campaigning and policy skills.
+These camps have since become a tradition that has given birth to many political careers; the eager young conscripts supported in building a state legislature from parties to policies.
+However, the fact that these camps take place in single-gender environments is somewhat baffling.
+After all, society is NOT single-gender!
+But back to the Boys State camp of summer 2018 in Texas, where over 1000 hormonal and confident young men have arrived in a bubble of excitement, bravado, arrogance and apprehension.

-However, there are no established political parties on offer at Boys State.
-Instead, the young men find themselves split into two new groups, the Nationalists and the Federalists.
-Each group aim to build a party belief structure and policies from the ground up; the young men encouraged to work around the right-wing and left-wing beliefs sitting in each group structure.
-However, in Texas, it’s clear the right-wing has the stage; both groups initially finding themselves ingrained in anti-abortion, pro-gun and neo-conservative rhetoric.
+On arrival, the young men find themselves split into two new groups, the Nationalists and the Federalists.
+Each group aims to build a party belief structure and policies from the ground up.
+Here the young men are encouraged to work around their right-wing and left-wing beliefs in each group structure.
+However, it’s clear the right-wing has the stage in Texas as both groups become ingrained in anti-abortion, pro-gun and neo-conservative rhetoric.

-But amid this sea of hormones and political one-upmanship, it’s the boys we meet who provide the rollercoaster of emotions attached to this sublime documentary.
-From Rene Otero, an African American teen from Chicago who recently moved to Texas.
-His bright, bubbly centre-ground politics jarring with many in his party.
-To Robert Macdougall, a football jock who believes personal opinions don’t enable victory; his initial mantra ‘tell the crowd what they want to hear”.
-Then we have Steven Garza, the son of a once undocumented Mexican mother, his belief in diversity, equality and social justice shining through the cloud of neo-conservatism.
-While Ben Feinstein, a double-amputee from San Antonio bristles with ruthless intelligence and a love of Reagan-era conservatism.
+But amid this ocean of hormones and political one-upmanship, it’s the boys we meet who make this documentary a rollercoaster of joy.
+We meet Rene Otero, an African American teen from Chicago who recently moved to Texas.
+His bright, bubbly centre-ground political beliefs, poles apart from many others in his party.
+At the same time, there is Robert Macdougall, a football jock who believes personal opinions don’t win votes, his initial mantra ‘tell the crowd what they want to hear”.
+Then there is Steven Garza, the son of a once undocumented Mexican mother, his belief in diversity, equality and social justice shining through the ever-present cloud of neo-conservatism.
+While finally, Ben Feinstein, a double-amputee from San Antonio, bristles with a ruthless intelligence and a love of Reagan-era conservatism.

-The resulting journey is, at times, a damning reflection of a political system mired in populism.
-But at others a ray of light in the ability of a younger generation to define new goals and ideals.
-The mix of optimism and oppression both heady and electric as the vote for a young Governor nears.
-Both candidates poles apart in style and delivery; one popular, right-wing and white middle class, the other minority ethnic and working class.
-And while the campaign and elections that follow are mired in the same ruthless appetite for victory found in the adult political world, there is also a sense that change is possible.
-A feeling enhanced by the bright, yet quiet light of honesty, integrity, and passion that cuts through the testosterone just when you least expect it.
+At times a damning reflection of a political system mired in populism, Boys State also offers brief rays of light and hope in our future leaders.
+Here the intense mix of optimism and despair becomes almost unbearable as the vote for a young Governor nears.
+Both candidates poles apart in style and delivery; the first boy, popular, right-wing and white middle-class, the second minority ethnic, liberal and working class.
+The campaign and elections that follow are mired in the same ruthless appetite for victory found in the adult political world.
+However, shining through the soundbites, there is also a sense of hope and rebirth that catches you off-guard just when you least expect it.